(A) Purpose of this rule and its supplementary rules.

 (3) A court makes a controlling order determination and the controlling order is not the administrative child support order or court support order that the CSEA is responsible for enforcing.

-(2) The CSEA may elect but is not required to assist the person with filing the action to terminate the child support order with the appropriate court.
+(2) May elect but is not required to assist the person with filing the action to terminate the child support order with the appropriate court.

 In accordance with section 3119.89 of the Revised Code, the CSEA shall not conduct an administrative review and adjustment of the child support order for any other children subject to the child support order until a final administrative or judicial order has been issued regarding the administrative termination investigation's findings and recommendations.